nashvillefcc/nashvillefccwebsite/CONTRIBUTING.md

-# Contributing to Underground JS
+# Contributing to free Code Camp Nashville 2020 Website

 #### Table Of Contents